GamePress

 The Looming Shadows

 The top Shadows to watch out for are the potential Shadows of the existing Legendary Dragons.
 Shadow Rayquaza would be the single most meta-upsetting release, with other monsters like Shadow Palkia, Shadow Zekrom, or Shadow Dialga causing some shifts as well.
 Heck, even lesser legendary Dragons could become pretty viable with a Shadow Boost; take Shadow Reshiram or Shadow Kyurem for example.
 And no, we're not going to even think about Shadow Kyurem White/Black, as that would just be silly with how absurdly strong they would be.
-A few non-Legendary Dragons could also see new viability with a Shadow Boost, with the stand-out options being Shadow Haxorus, Shadow Garchomp, or Shadow Kommo-o if it were given access to a powerful Signature move.
+A few non-Legendary Dragons could also see new viability with a Shadow Boost, with the stand-out options being Shadow Haxorus, or Shadow Kommo-o if it were given access to a powerful Signature move.

 The Gigantamax Factor